Welcome to our MBE tip of the day series. This “MBE tip of the day” post focuses on Torts!

 Answer to Torts Question:

-Common mistake in Torts MBE questions: Students forget that just because there is a “really guilty” party does preclude a person from suing the “less guilty” party.
+A common mistake in Torts MBE questions: Students forget that just because there is a “really guilty” party does preclude a person from suing the “less guilty” party.

 Here is our analysis of this Torts question: